![]() |

 Note

-The name 'Moria' is often used as a synonym for Khazad-dûm.
-This is not strictly correct - 'Moria' was not used of the ancient Dwarf-city until after it was deserted by the Dwarves themselves - but by the late Third Age the two names had come to be used interchangeably.
+The name Moria is often used as a synonym for Khazad-dûm. but this is not strictly correct; Moria was not used of the ancient Dwarf-city until after it was deserted by the Dwarves themselves, but by the late Third Age the two names had come to be used interchangeably (see footnote 1)

 Indexes: About this entry: